Birmingham RICO Lawyer

 Dram shop and liquor liability laws once only applied to tavern owners and establishments licensed to sell alcohol.
 Now the move it to seek to apply these laws to social hosts or businesses who serve alcohol at private parties, such as picnics, housewarmings, fraternity parties and office holiday parties.

 Beyond educating clients about responsible serving practices, Christian & Small proactively monitors current state dram shop statutes, drunk driving and insurance coverage laws.
-When our clients have been named as defendants in third party claims, we have tried these cases, often to successful defense verdicts.
-Our liquor liability practice offers an extra dimension to these claims because we have professionals with Alabama Alcoholic Beverage Control (ABC) Board certification who can represent restaurant and bar licensees at the Board level.
+When their clients have been named as defendants in third party claims, they have tried these cases, often to successful defense verdicts.
+Christian & Small’s liquor liability practice offers an extra dimension to these claims because they have professionals with Alabama Alcoholic Beverage Control (ABC) Board certification who can represent restaurant and bar licensees at the Board level.

 High-profile recalls, manufacturing disputes and federal and state government investigations have changed the game for the medical device industry.
 Beyond looking for more cost-effective ways to defend against medical products liability claims and comply with FDA pre-market and post-marketing mandates, medical device companies are seeking proactive ways to protect themselves from this high-stakes litigation.

-Our lawyers work closely with clients and national coordinating counsel to mount the successful defense of complex medical device litigation.
-Extensive trial experience combined with firm litigators’ practice in health care liability defense provides us with the resources and the foundation to provide effective service to companies facing the challenges of this critical sector of the economy.
+Christian & Small’s lawyers work closely with clients and national coordinating counsel to mount the successful defense of complex medical device litigation.
+Extensive trial experience combined with firm litigators’ practice in health care liability defense provides them with the resources and the foundation to provide effective service to companies facing the challenges of this critical sector of the economy.

 The issues in premises liability are complicated.
 Claims are filed for a variety of reasons and can be detrimental to you and your business.
 Prompt, proactive and assertive defensive strategies are required to protect your rights and prepare you for what might lie ahead.